-According to the NGO Venezuelan Observatory of Social Conflict, by November there had been more than 9,000 protests.
-These were sparked by a variety of issues, such as lack of health care during the COVID-19 pandemic, low wages, high food prices, delays in the distribution of food aid funds and lack of basic services, including fuel.
-Some 402 of these protests were attacked by the police, military or pro-government armed groups, resulting in the deaths of six protesters and the injury of 149 others.
+According to the Venezuelan Observatory of Social Conflict, a local NGO, between January and June, there were 3,393 protests.
+These were largely over economic, social and cultural rights, such as labour rights, healthcare services, high food prices and lack of basic services, including fuel.
+At least 59 protests were attacked by the police, military or pro-government armed groups, resulting in the death of one protester and injuries to seven others.

-Journalist and prisoner of conscience Luis Carlos Díaz also remained subject to severe restrictions and prosecution.
+Journalist Luis Carlos Díaz remained subject to severe restrictions and prosecution.

 Human rights defenders